Proof of Schur's conjecture in $\mathbb R^d$: New results and discussion

 \begin{gypo}[F. Mori\'c and J. Pach, Problem 1 from \cite{Philip2}] Any two unit regular simplices on $d$ vertices in $\R^d$ must share at least $d-2$ vertices, provided the diameter of their union is 1. \end{gypo}

-We follow the approach suggested by F. Mori\'c and J. Pach and confirm this conjecture (and its spherical version) in our paper, which together with Theorem \ref{thPh} and its spherical analogue from \cite{KP}, mentioned in the previous section, gives us the proof of Schur's conjecture both in the space and on the sphere.
+We confirm this conjecture (and its spherical version) in our paper, which together with Theorem \ref{thPh} and its spherical analogue from \cite{KP}, mentioned in the previous section, gives us the proof of Schur's conjecture both in the space and on the sphere.
 Another problem the authors of \cite{Philip2} raised deals with irregular simplices.

 \begin{gypo}[Conjecture 3 from \cite{Philip2}] Let $a_1\ldots,a_d$ and $b_1\ldots,b_d$ be two simplices on $d$ vertices in $\R^d$ with $d\ge 3$, such that all their edges have length at least 1.
 Then there exist $i, j \in \{1,\ldots, d\}$ such that $\|a_i-b_j\|\ge 1$. \end{gypo}